 - Roughly 32% of consumers say they use voice search daily instead of typing their search queries.
 (DigitalSilk)

-- This year, the number of users in the United States is projected to reach about 92.4 million for Google Assistant, 87.0 million for Apple Siri, and 77.6 million for Amazon Alexa.
+- In 2025, the number of users in the United States reached about 92.4 million for Google Assistant, 87.0 million for Apple Siri, and 77.6 million for Amazon Alexa.
 (Emarketer)

-- Voice search results tend to load faster by 52% than the average search results.
+- Voice search results tend to load 52% faster than average search results.
 (DemandSage)

 B2B SEO Stats